NomiChirps/tplp2/README.md

   - [ ] generate & examine .map file for the firmware blob
   - [ ] use bloaty to find things to trim off the firmware size
   - [ ] Vendor all 3rd party libraries
-  - [ ] run blaze with layering_check; but need to do it on Linux because it requires CC=clang. might also need to add clang support to rules_pico.

 ## Board configuration/pins